 Harrogate pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Harrogate is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress increasing, grass increasing.
-Over the following five days grass will increase; cypress will decrease.
+Today (16 July) pollen in Harrogate is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, grass declining.
+Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app